grafana/metrictank/docs/quick-start-docker.md

 ## Working with Grafana and metrictank

-In your browser, open Grafana which is at `http://localhost:3000` and log in as `admin:admin` In the menu upper left, hit `Data Sources` and then the `add data source` button.
+In your browser, open Grafana which is at `http://localhost:3000` and log in as `admin:admin`.
+In the menu upper left, hit `Data Sources` and then the `add data source` button.
 Add a new data source with name `metrictank`, check "default", type `Graphite`, uri `http://localhost:8080` and access mode `direct` (not `proxy`).

 When you hit save, Grafana should succeed in talking to the data source.